 Gunshots in Free Fire attract attention immediately.

-If a mid-range fight lasts longer than 8–10 seconds, odds are another squad is already rotating.
+If a mid-range fight lasts longer than 8–10 seconds, odds are another squad is already rotating, and our zone movement guide explains how better safe zone prediction helps you avoid those messy, low-value fights.

 And in ranked, survival matters.